boveus/hyrax-wiki/Configuring-an-OS-X-Hydra-Dev-Environment.md

    - you will then be able to log in and self deposit word, you will also have admin rights if you granted them to archivist1 in the optional step above

+## Developing

+G up a level to the `hyrax` directory and make changes as you would when doing normal rails development, changes should be reflected in your app.
+Of course you make need to restart the server for some changes to be picked up.